astrapi69/crypt-data/README.md

 Add the following maven dependency to your project `pom.xml` if you want to import the core functionality of crypt-data:

-Than you can add the dependency to your dependencies:
+Add the dependency to your dependencies:

 	<properties>
 			...